samhui96/COPIKANA/README.md

 COPIKANA is a word converter based on [pykakasi](https://github.com/miurahr/pykakasi) for Japanese leaners, especially for those who are struggling with the pronunciation of kanji.
 It is a lightweight and offline app that minimise potential distractions.

 Select the word you want to convert and then `right-click & copy` or simply press `Ctrl+C`, the most common pronunciation will be shown in the app. **Double click on the kanji to select** is recommended to include the suffix that is critical to decide the pronunciation.
 The converted result is the most common pronunciation in Japanese as there are too many possibilities for an offline app to decide.

-If you you are happy to use, why not consider adding [the final touch](https://ko-fi.com/s/b8e4f06daa)?

-> This repo was inited much later after COPIKANA 1.0 is created, as I found Git/Github is harder than Python to learn 😅
->
-> If you try to pack COPIKANA into an EXE file, Microsoft Defender may think it is malware 😕 Exempt the folder where you are going to store the executable helps prevent the inconvenience.
-I'm working on the issue and hopefully it can be solved.
+The below are the introduction of each version and their control widgets:

 - **COPIKANA_1.0**: for those who are already familiar with hiragana.
   - Slider: adjust the font size